tajmone/lemon-grove/lemon/lemon.md

 By default, all three of these output files are generated.
 The header file is suppressed if the "-m" command-line option is used and the report file is omitted when "-q" is selected.

-The grammar specification file uses a ".y" suffix, by convention.
+The grammar specification file uses a "`.y`" suffix, by convention.
 In the examples used in this document, we’ll assume the name of the grammar file is "`gram.y`".
 A typical use of Lemon would be the following command:

     lemon gram.y